Inferring Past Human Actions in Homes with Abductive Reasoning: Related Work

-It should be noted that our work is different from action recognition~\cite{jhuang2013towards, herath2017going} in a fundamental way.
+Our work is different from action recognition~\cite{jhuang2013towards, herath2017going} in a fundamental way.
 First, in action recognition, the objective is to identify the actions executed in the visible data (e.g., a video or an image in still image action recognition~\cite{guo2014survey}).
 In action recognition, the models can learn from visual cues what the action looks like and what constitutes an action.
-In our work, we aim to infer actions that the model has never seen the human performing.
-During training, our model only sees human-object relations in the scene which is the outcome of executed actions.
-There are no motion cues or visual patterns of actions that the model can rely on to abduct actions.
+In our work, we aim to infer past actions that the model has never seen the human performing.
+The model only sees visual evidence (e.g. human-object relations) in the scene which is the outcome of executed actions.
+There are no motion cues or visual patterns of actions that the model can rely on to predict past actions.
 From a single static image, the machine should infer what actions may have been executed.
-This is drastically different from the classical action recognition and action anticipation tasks.
+This is drastically different from classical action recognition and action anticipation tasks.